 vehicle has the meaning given in section 81.

-(2) This section does not affect the operation of the Wildlife Conservation Act 1950.
+(2) This section does not affect the operation of the Biodiversity Conservation Act 2016.

 (3) It is a defence to a charge of an offence against this Act that is alleged to have been committed on land to which this Part applies and that is constituted by a relevant act on the land to prove —